What Qualifications and Experience are Needed for a Career in Cybersecurity?

 What Courses are Studied in a Cybersecurity Degree Program?

 Students study a broad range of coursework when working toward a Bachelor’s in Cybersecurity, such as computer hardware, information security, system threats, vulnerability assessment, statistics and computer science.
 In addition to these topics, criminal investigation is discussed in how it relates to cybersecurity.
+Additionally, Utica’s cybersecurity curriculum partnerships keep courses up to date with the latest trends.
 This field isn’t just about firewalls and numbers, but is also about catching the bad guys and preventing cybercrimes from happening.

 It’s important to choose a cybersecurity bachelor’s degree program that teaches not only how to recognize security threats, but also how to prevent them.
 Unfortunately, there will always be hackers, but people who work in cybersecurity can take control of the fight and stay ahead of the threats.